MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample7.md

 ![Define viewport region](/images/tutorials/image_processing/network_example7_5.png "Define viewport region")

-The `View3D` image is now rendered to the top left segment of the `OrthoView2D` because the module `SoViewportRegion` renders a sub graph into a specified viewport region (VPR).
-The problem is: We cannot rotate and pan the 3D object, because there is no camera interaction anymore after adding the `SoViewportRegion`.
-The camera interaction is taken by the `View3D` module before the viewport is taken.
+The `View3D` image is now rendered to the top left segment of the `OrthoView2D`, because the module `SoViewportRegion` renders a sub graph into a specified viewport region (VPR).
+The problem is: We cannot rotate and pan the 3D object, because there is no camera interaction available after adding the `SoViewportRegion`.
+The camera interaction is consumed by the `View3D` module before it can be used by the viewport.

 Add a `SoCameraInteraction` module between the `View3D` and the `SoViewportRegion`.
 You can now interact with your 3D scene but the rotation is not executed on the center of the object.
 Trigger *ViewAll* on your `SoCameraInteraction` module.

 ![SoCameraInteraction](/images/tutorials/image_processing/network_example7_6.png "SoCameraInteraction")

-You finally added the `View3D` to the `OrthoView2D`.
-We have another problem now.
-If you change the layout to something different than *LAYOUT_CUBE_EQUAL*, the 3D content remains visible.
+You have now successfully added the `View3D` to the `OrthoView2D`, but there is still a problem remaining: If you change the layout to something different than *LAYOUT_CUBE_EQUAL*, the 3D content remains visible.

-We can use a `StringUtils` to resolve that.
+We can use a `StringUtils` module to resolve that.
 Set *Operation* to *Compare* and draw a parameter connection from the field *OrthoView2D.layout* to the field *StringUtils.string1*.
-The currently selected layout is written as *String A*.
+The currently selected layout is displayed as *String A*.
 Enter *LAYOUT_CUBE_EQUAL* as *String B*.
 Now, draw a parameter connection from the field *StringUtils.boolResult* to the field *SoViewportRegion.on*.

 ![StringUtils](/images/tutorials/image_processing/network_example7_7.png "StringUtils")